 Bill is also an accomplished courtroom advocate, and has tried numerous white-collar federal cases to verdict.
-For his role as a prosecutor in winning a landmark $8 billion fraud trial, the Justice Department awarded him its most prestigious honor: the John Marshall Award for Trial of Litigation.
-He also writes and lectures extensively on issues related to compliance and regulatory enforcement.
+For his role as a prosecutor in winning a landmark $8 billion fraud trial, Bill received the U.S. Attorney General’s John Marshall Award for Trial of Litigation, the Justice Department’s highest award for excellence.

 At the firm, Bill has marshaled his unusual depth and breadth of experience on behalf of clients, developing a reputation as an innovative problem solver, a skilled negotiator and persuasive advocate.
-In particular, he has a proven track record for effectively managing investigations, creative strategies, and containing enforcement risk.
+In particular, he has a proven track record for effectively managing investigations and containing enforcement risk.

-- Representing public company in an SEC investigation into allegations of earnings management and material misrepresentations and omissions in market disclosures following multiple earnings restatements, avoiding any enforcement action against the client or individual officers and directors.
+- Representing public company in an SEC investigation into allegations of earnings management and material misrepresentations and omissions in market disclosures following multiple earnings restatements.
+Obtained a declination which avoided any enforcement action against the client or its officers and directors.